 For more information on voice search and eCommerce, SOZO have written a dedicated article on this prominent area: The Impending Impact of Voice Search and Mobile SEO.

-Subscription based eCommerce businesses have gained a lot of attention in recent years and their growing success is the reason for it.
-Disposable incomes are higher for consumers in their twenties than twenty years ago, but overall wealth is lower, meaning this age group are making far fewer big one off purchases.
+Subscription-based eCommerce businesses have gained a lot of attention in recent years and their growing success is the reason for it.
+Disposable incomes are higher for consumers in their twenties than twenty years ago, but overall wealth is lower, meaning this age group are making far less big one-off purchases.
 By 2020 we expect to see a higher number of subscription-based businesses than ever before trying to take their own share of the success it can provide.
-This is an eCommerce trend that's been steadily growing over recent years.
+This is an eCommerce trend that’s been steadily growing over recent years.

 The ease of a monthly automated direct debit and the excitement of a monthly product or service is enticing for many consumers.
 But especially so for millennials who are assigning greater importance to personal experiences and emotion, rather than prioritizing larger, more generic purchases like cars and homes.

 This ‘experience-first’ mentality is the reason companies like Airbnb are booming, festivals are becoming more popular than ever, and touring Vietnam or hiking Machu Picchu is a ‘must-do’ in life for the younger generation.

 It’s also the reason why eCommerce companies like Cheese Posties, who offer subscription cheese posties delivered to your door or desk, are becoming successful.
 Product subscription boxes are becoming quirky, fun and give an addictive buzz of excitement each month when a package arrives at work or at home.

 The ease of the service is also desirable, especially for those who find themselves time-constrained due to juggling work alongside looking after their family, or those who just hate shopping on a weekend.
 Many subscription-based companies succeed through doing the hard work and saving the customer time.
 One thing highly prized by most people.